nikkrichko/pigen/README.md

 # pigen

+## TL;DR
+Generate image prompts and pictures with OpenAI's DALL·E API using a simple command-line tool.

 Utilities for generating images with OpenAI's DALL·E API.
 The project provides a CLI (`pg.py`) that helps you craft prompts and render pictures in various styles.